mhweiner/brek/README.md

 # Loading the configuration

-You must first *load* the configuration, which loads the files from disk, does the merge, and resolves any [loaders](#loaders).
+Before you can read the configuration within your app, you must first *load* it.
+This step involves reading the files from disk, merging them, and resolving any [loaders](#loaders).
 You have two options:

 1. Use `loadConf()` within your app to load the configuration asynchronously before your app starts.